landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 1.7 MB  Fri Mar 29 11:54:02 2013  vcredist_x86.exe
 ```

 I'm going to assume that the file specific to the FT-70D, "FT-70D_ver111(USA).exe", will likely contain our firmware image.
-An EXE file can contain binary resources in the `.rsrc` section -- let's see what this binary contains using [XPEViewer](https://github.com/horsicq/XPEViewer):
+A PE file (.exe) can contain binary resources in the `.rsrc` section -- let's see what this file contains using [XPEViewer](https://github.com/horsicq/XPEViewer):

 {{ resize_image(path="/img/yaesu/exe_resources.png", width=800, height=800, op="fit") }}